 </Asset>

 Now that we have our productionchain, we need to add this chain to our buildingmenu.
-Otherwise the game will not show it and you will not be able to build the building.
+Otherwise the game will not show it and you will not be able to build the building and not produce the goods.

 The 2 big categories are the one where the buildings are grouped based on the citizen tier, and the other one is the one where it is grouped based on the function.
 They are also grouped per session type.